top of page

 SHEEP

 Ryelands are an ideal small-holder breed with a very soft fleece loved by hand spinners and they produce great tasting meat which when slow grown on grass is not too fatty.
-They may be small in appearance (compared to commercial breeds), but their weight is not much different to other breeds - we have had some over 110kg.
+They may be small in appearance (compared to commercial breeds), but their weight is not much different to other breeds - we have had some boys over 110kg.
 They are not usually escape artists and love grass.

 We usually have shearling ewes (ewes aged 12-24 months) for sale from late spring and occasionally rams.